danskernesdigitalebibliotek/ddb-cover-service-statistics/infrastructure/k8s/readme.md

 ```

 # Secret template
-Template to set secrets used be the application.
+Template to set secrets used by the application.

 ```yaml
 ---